simlay/simlay.github.io/content/posts/2020-08-17-using-uikit-sys.md

 ![](../../posts/2020-08-17-using-uikit-sys/uilabel-and-uitextview.png)

-To describe this section, is actually much easier than the [`UILabel` section](#uilabel) but mostly because a lot of it is the same idea.
+Funny enough, this section is much simler than the [`UILabel` section](#uilabel) but mostly because a lot of it is the same idea.
 We're not passing in pointers to `CStrings`, we're passing in some structs for the geometry of the frame across the FFI.
 Similar to the last section, we've just thrown memory collection out the window for now.

 # Thoughts on uikit-sys

 The most annoying thing about this development is that you will need to read both the Apple's UIKit docs and the generated docs from `uikit-sys`.
-There are plenty of comments in the objective-c headers but adding them in the generated rust isn't so much an option.
+There are plenty of comments in the objective-c headers but adding them to the generated rust isn't an option.
+Perhaps it's possible to have source maps?

 Due to the nature of working on such an obscure subject, I have been [passing the buck](https://idioms.thefreedictionary.com/pass+the+buck) on the topic until this post.
-[Apple has recommendations page](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html#//apple_ref/doc/uid/10000011-SW1) which I think the objective-c features `retain` and `relaese `could actually match well with `Clone` and `Drop` in rust.
+[Apple has recommendations page](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html#//apple_ref/doc/uid/10000011-SW1) which I think the objective-c features `retain` and `relaese `could actually match well with `Clone` and `Drop` in rust but that's a discussion for another time.

 # Closing thoughts